OverloadBlitz/cloudcent-cli/README.md

 Pricing models vary by provider — OnDemand, Reserved/Committed, Spot/Preemptible, and token-based (for AI APIs).

+> Beta limitation: each query returns up to 150 results, sorted by min price ascending.

 > Available products and pricing models are fetched dynamically from the API and may expand over time.

 ## Project Structure